 I considered buying replacement covers from them to match the rest of my furniture in here. (that I only bought a little over a year ago, by the way)

 But I don’t love the new color, so I won’t be doing that.
 I love the crisp, bright white it was originally and am so sad they changed it.

 So I will have to purchase covers to fit elsewhere.
 Not too thrilled but what can you do?

 And that pretty much wraps up my update on all things house and renovating. :)

 We’ve got a lot going on around here but I plan to continue my series I mentioned in this post last week. (“going back to basics”)

-I hope to have another post in that series on Thursday.
 Have a wonderful week and I’ll see you then!

 Follow Along Here!